solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 could arguably place Java in another location on the chart.
 So instead of claiming winners, I only predict that **the programming languages and tools of the future will offer real-time feedback to the developers.**

-At the moment I'm happy to sit in the [Clojure](http://clojure.org/) camp and future looks bright.
+At the moment I'm happy to sit in the [Clojure](http://clojure.org/) camp and we do have a warm campfire there now.
+Hot crowd is arriving.

 ## The next future after the future happens?